 - the agreement does not afford the contracting parties the possibility of restricting competition in the major part of the market concerned.

-Agreements complying with the terms and conditions listed above are effective from the moment of conclusion thereof (ab initio); no prior decision of the Council is required.
+Agreements complying with the terms and conditions listed above are effective from the moment of conclusion thereof – no prior decision of the Council is required.
 In case of any dispute concerning the compliance of the agreement with the provisions of article 6(1), the burden of proof concerning the compliance shall fall upon the party to the agreement that wishes to benefit from the exemption.

-Article 6(3) of the Law provides that Council also has a right to adopt regulations and to classify agreements, as well as to define conditions, upon satisfaction of which an agreement shall be deemed to be in compliance with the conditions of article 6(1) of the Law.
+Article 6(3) of the Law provides that the Council also has a right to adopt regulations and to classify agreements, as well as to define conditions, upon the satisfaction of which an agreement shall be deemed to be in compliance with the conditions of article 6(1) of the Law.

 Consequently, the Council, by its Resolution No. 1S-132 of 2 September 2004, has established that agreements that satisfy the conditions for the granting of an exemption laid down in the regulations of the Council of the EU and European Commission regarding the application of article 101 of the TFEU shall also be deemed to satisfy the conditions for the exemption under Lithuanian law.
-In cases where legal acts of the European Union provide that for the undertakings to be eligible for the exemption the income of such undertakings is to be of a certain amount (as a condition for the granting of the exemption), in applying Lithuanian law the amount of the income is reduced 10 times.
+In cases where legal acts of the European Union provide that for the undertakings to be eligible for the exemption the income of such undertakings is to be of a certain amount (as a condition for the granting of the exemption), by applying Lithuanian law, the amount of the income is reduced 10 times.

-The Council, by its Resolution No. 1S-27 of 28 February 2008, has set out the rules on exemption from and reduction of fines for the members of restricted agreements, which reflects the Commission Notice on Immunity from fines and reduction of fines in cartel cases.
+The Council, by its Resolution No. 1S-27 of 28 February 2008, has set out the rules on exemption from and reduction of fines for the members of restricted agreements, which reflects the Commission Notice on immunity from fines and reduction of fines in cartel cases.

 Case law and recent developments

 It is worth noting that on 18 January 2012, the Lithuanian government adopted a resolution establishing a new methodology for setting the amount of fines (Resolution).4 The latter Resolution resembles the 2006 Guidelines on the method of setting fines imposed pursuant to article 23(2)(a) of Regulation No. 1/2003.5 The revised Resolution seeks to individualise and set up a more transparent mechanism while establishing the amount of fine.
 The Resolution envisages that fines may be based on up to 30 per cent of the company’s annual sales to which the infringement relates, multiplied by the number of years of participation in the infringement.
-Moreover, it aims to deter the infringers by the imposition of higher fines on recidivists.
+Moreover, it aims to deter the infringers with the imposition of higher fines on recidivists.